What Should I Know About My Personal Injury Case?

 9. Evidence and time are crucial.

-In the event that another’s negligence caused you harm or resulted in the death of a loved one, it’s important to consult with a lawyer as soon as possible.
+In the event that another’s negligence caused you to harm or resulted in the death of a loved one, it’s important to consult with a lawyer as soon as possible.
 The time to pursue legal action for compensation is bound by statutes of limitations, which are generally between two and three years from the date of the injury.
 It is also critical to collect as much evidence as you can to support your claim; your attorney can guide you through the information to gather, as well as help access any necessary law enforcement reports and medical records.

 10. Our injury lawyers work on a contingent fee basis.